Over the last few years, I have tried all of the Brooklyn Bedding mattresses and have been very impressed with their quality and value.

 While I’m sitting on the edge of the Spartan, it compresses very easily.
 That soft comfort layer gives way quickly, and I don’t feel very secure sitting near the edge.
 Also, when I lie down near the edge of this mattress, I do feel like I might roll off or be ejected from the mattress.

 For me, the mattress felt like a 6/10 in terms of firmness, softer than average.
-On my back, I’m getting okay support.
-However, my hips sink in too far, so I could use more support.
+On my back, I’m getting okay support, but my hips sink in too far, so I could use more support.

 On my side, I feel great pressure relief.
 I’m feeling almost no pressure on my shoulders and hips.
-When I’m on my stomach, I definitely need more support.
+When I’m on my stomach, I definitely need more firmness and support overall.

 If you are a heavier back sleeper, this could work, but if you are larger than I am, you might need something firmer.
 If you are my size and a side sleeper, this could work for you.
 If you are a heavier stomach sleeper, this is probably too soft for you.